sameedJafri/sameedJafri/README.md

 </div>
 <p align="left">Hi, I'm Sameed Jafri a fourth year Computer Science student at the University of Ottawa.
 I have experience in full-stack development.
 </p>
-<p align="center">I am passionate about cyberSecurity currently working machine learning applications in this domain!</p>
+<p align="center">I am passionate about cyberSecurity currently working on machine learning applications in this domain!</p>
 <hr/>

 <!-- Technology Stack Section -->